X-ray annual modulation observed by XMM-Newton and Axion Quark Nugget Dark Matter: The AQN model

 It is normally assumed that the Universe started in a neutral phase with zero baryonic charge, then it evolved into a state with a net positive baryon number through a ``baryogenesis'' process.
 In the AQN model, the ``baryogenesis" is replaced by the \textit{charge separation process} in which the total baryon charge of the Universe remains zero at all times.
 However, due to the global $\cal CP$ violating processes associated with the axion's potential misalignment angle $\theta_0\neq 0$ during the early formation stage at the QCD scale, the number and size distributions of nuggets and antinuggets will necessarily be different by an order of one.
 This happens regardless of the axion mass $m_a$ and the initial value of $\theta_0$.
-We refer the readers to some original work for a detailed analysis on the formation of nuggets~\citep{Liang:2016tqc}, the development of nugget-antinugget asymmetry \citep{Ge:2017ttc,Ge:2017idw}, and their size distribution and survival pattern \citep{Ge:2019voa} in the unfriendly environment of the early Universe.

-The asymmetry in numbers and size distributions between nuggets and antinuggets leads naturally to a Universe where dark matter is composed of nuggets and antinuggets (with respective cosmological mass densities $\Omega_{N}$ and $\Omega_{\bar N}$).
+We refer the readers to some original work for a detailed analysis on the formation of nuggets~\citep{Liang:2016tqc}, the development of nugget-antinugget asymmetry \citep{Ge:2017ttc,Ge:2017idw}, and their size distribution and survival pattern \citep{Ge:2019voa} in the unfriendly environment of the early Universe, see also a brief recent review \cite{Zhitnitsky:2021iwg} covering these topics. \exclude{ The asymmetry in numbers and size distributions between nuggets and antinuggets leads naturally to a Universe where dark matter is composed of nuggets and antinuggets (with respective cosmological mass densities $\Omega_{N}$ and $\Omega_{\bar N}$).
 There is a preference for the antinuggets by an order of one, while the remaining matter constitutes the observed regular baryonic matter with mass density $\Omega_{\rm visible}$ (stars, galaxies, gas, etc.).
 The resulting baryon charge $B$ of the Universe remains zero, and no specific baryogenesis mechanism is necessary while we have $\Omega_{\rm visible}\sim \Omega_{\rm dark}$ and

 Eq. (\ref{Omega}) is very generic and a robust consequence of the AQN framework: where both components $\Omega_{\rm visible}$ and $\Omega_{\rm dark}$ originate from the same QCD physics at the same cosmological epoch, and both are proportional to the same fundamental scale, the $\Lambda_{\rm QCD}$.
 This fact provides a natural mechanism, which is very different from the Weakly Interacting Massive Particle's ``miracle," by which why dark matter and baryons mass abundances are comparable.